Thrissur Pooram: Display of fireworks (Main Round)

 Thiruvambadi and Parmekavu are the main participants in this event.
 The main fireworks begin in the early morning of the seventh day.
 Most pooram enthusiasts stay up all night to get a better view of the fireworks.
 People come from faraway places to watch this amazing display of pyrotechnics.
 There are four major firework displays in Thrissur Pooram: the 'sample fireworks' on the day before the Pooram, the colorful sparklers that light up the sky (amittu) by both sides on the Pooram evening after the Southward Descent, the most impressive event that mark the peak of Pooram celebrations in the early morning hours, and the final fireworks the following noon after the goddesses bid farewell to each other that mark the end of the pooram.

 Farewell ceremony

 The seventh day of the pooram is the last day.
 It is also known as "Pakal Pooram" (പകല് പൂരം).
 For the people of Thrissur, the pooram is not only a festival but also a time for hospitality.
 Upacharam Cholli Piriyal (ഉപചാരം ചൊല്ലി പിരിയല്) (farewell ceremony) is the last event held at Swaraj Round.
 Thiruvambadi Sri Krishna Temple and Paramekkavu Bagavathi Temple idols were taken from the Swaraj Round to their respective temples to mark the end of the Pooram celebrations.
 The festival ends with display of fireworks known as Pakal Vedikkettu.

+Security

+For the 2025 Thrissur Pooram festival, a 4,000-member Thrissur City Police team was deployed.
+The deployment included not just local police but also specialised units such as the National Disaster Response Force (NDRF), Thunderbolt, and Urban Commandos.
+The number of closed-circuit television cameras installed throughout the city was increased from 250 to 350 to aid in monitoring and crime prevention.

+Thrissur City Police deployed a dedicated cyber team to monitor and cleanse digital platforms of potentially inflammatory content in the run-up to the Thrissur Pooram festival.
+A 20-member unit comprising officers with digital expertise was tasked with identifying and removing communal or politically charged messages that could incite unrest.
+This marked the first time that Kerala Police initiated such a step specifically for Pooram-related online surveillance.

+Attendance

+Thrissur District Collector Arjun Pandian has stated that an estimated 18 to 20 lakh people are expected to participate in the 2025 edition of Thrissur Pooram.